Cat and Dog Vaccinations in Pewaukee, WI

 Vaccines are lifesavers—literally.
 They protect our dogs and cats from diseases that are fairly common and could take a serious toll on their health.
 Some can even be fatal.
-At Pewaukee Veterinary Service, we offer pet vaccinations in accordance with the industry’s safest guidelines to avoid problems with over-vaccination.
+At Pewaukee Veterinary Service, we offer cat and dog vaccinations in accordance with the industry’s safest guidelines to avoid problems with over-vaccination.
 Get your pet started on their vaccination schedule by making an appointment online or calling (262) 347-0787.

 A Unique Vaccination Protocol for Every Pet

 for Every Pet

 Your pet’s vaccination protocol begins within their first year of life.
 As puppies and kittens, they start with a vaccine schedule where they receive a series of vaccines to boost their immunity.
 Your veterinarian will work with you to develop this tailored protocol for their first year and beyond!

 This vaccine is required by law and given at 4-6 months of age, and then every 1 or 3 years after.

 This combo vaccine covers distemper, hepatitis, parainfluenza, and parvovirus.
 Your puppy will receive a series of three vaccines 3-4 weeks apart starting at 8 weeks of age.
 Boosters are every 1 or 3 years.